stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 \- 1) Taiwan Semiconductor's price didn't move, Nvidia did times 2

 \- 2) Is it justified?
-Seems like it is, Taiwan Semiconductor Earnings per Share didn't change, Nvidia did times 2.
+Seems like it is, Taiwan Semiconductor Earnings per Share didn't change, Nvidia did times 2

 \- 3) What is the takeaway?
-If you want to diversify, you better buy 50% Nvidia and 50% Taiwan Semiconductor stocks than AMD.
+If you want to diversify, you better buy 50% Nvidia and 50% Taiwan Semiconductor stocks than buy AMD

 &nbsp;